Complex Bounded Operators in Isabelle/HOL: Complex vector spaces

 \section{Complex vector spaces}

 \paragraph{Type classes.} Before we can even define complex bounded operators, we need to define complex vector spaces and associated notions.
 Isabelle/HOL already has a general definition of vector spaces over arbitrary fields, via the locale \isalocaleidx{vector_space}.
-However, locales can be difficult to use, and one lacks the ease of use and automation that are available when using type-classes.
-We define the class of complex vector spaces by: \begin{isabelletop} class complex_vector = scaleC + ab_group_add + assumes scaleC_add_right: ‹a *⇩C (x + y) = (a *⇩C x) + (a *⇩C y)› and scaleC_add_left: ‹(a + b) *⇩C x = (a *⇩C x) + (b *⇩C x)› and scaleC_scaleC[simp]: ‹a *⇩C (b *⇩C x) = (a * b) *⇩C x› and scaleC_one[simp]: ‹1 *⇩C x = x› \end{isabelletop} \idxclass{complex_vector}\idxclass{scaleC} This means, a type is a complex vector space if it is an abelian additive group (class \isaclass{ab_group_add}\idxclass{ab_group_add}), has an operation \isaconst{scaleC}\idxconst{scaleC} (written as infix \symbolindexmark\scaleC\scaleC) for multiplication with a complex number, and satisfies the specified laws.
+However, locales lack the ease of use and automation that are available when using type-classes.\footnote{ This is the author's \emph{personal} experience; opinions may differ.
+We found that the use of locales leads much more often to hard to comprehend errors and unexpected impossibilities.
+As far as we can tell, this is because locales in many situations have to tweak the Isabelle system to make things look right.
+(Such as making the parser/printer pretend something which is in the kernel a free variable to be a constant.)
+On the other hand, locales are a very powerful tool when used right.
+We chose to try to avoid them in favor of type classes, anyway, as far as feasible.} We define the class of complex vector spaces by: \begin{isabelletop} class complex_vector = scaleC + ab_group_add + assumes scaleC_add_right: ‹a *⇩C (x + y) = (a *⇩C x) + (a *⇩C y)› and scaleC_add_left: ‹(a + b) *⇩C x = (a *⇩C x) + (b *⇩C x)› and scaleC_scaleC[simp]: ‹a *⇩C (b *⇩C x) = (a * b) *⇩C x› and scaleC_one[simp]: ‹1 *⇩C x = x› \end{isabelletop} \idxclass{complex_vector}\idxclass{scaleC} This means a type is a complex vector space if it is an abelian additive group (class \isaclass{ab_group_add}\idxclass{ab_group_add}), has an operation \isaconst{scaleC}\idxconst{scaleC} (written as infix \symbolindexmark\scaleC\scaleC) for multiplication with a complex number, and satisfies the specified laws.
 This is analogous to the existing class \isaclass{real_vector}\idxclass{real_vector}, except that scalar multiplication is complex.

 We define many other subclasses of \isaclass{complex_vector}, most importantly \isaclass{complex_algebra}/\isaclass{complex_algebra_1}\idxclass{complex_algebra}\idxclass{complex_algebra_1} adding the axioms of an algebra (with multiplicative unit), \isaclass{complex_normed_vector}\idxclass{complex_normed_vector} requiring the existence of a norm (written \texttt{norm}\idxconst{norm} or $\norm\cdot$) and having a topology induced by this norm, and \isaclass{cbanach}\idxclass{cbanach} for complex Banach spaces (complex normed spaces that are topologically complete; simply defined as the intersection \isatop{class cbanach = complex_normed_vector + complete_space}).
 A complex vector space is always also a real vector space, so we prove that \isaclass{complex_vector} is a subclass of \isaclass{real_vector} (Isabelle syntax: \isatop{subclass (in complex_vector) real_vector[* sorry*]}), and similarly for all the other type classes.